 Welcome to Newcastle Hospitals

-We are recognised nationally as a centre of healthcare excellence, with patients coming from all over the country, from every walk of life, and with a wide range of illnesses and conditions.
-In fact, more than 30% of our patients come from outside Tyne and Wear, to take advantage of the quality of our care and of our expertise.
+Newcastle Hospitals provide care for patients from all over the country, from every walk of life, and covering a wide range of illnesses and conditions.
+Around 30% of our patients come from outside Tyne and Wear, to take advantage of the quality of our care and expertise.

-Anyone choosing us for their medical training will be offered outstanding and varied opportunities throughout their career and the chance to live and enjoy a fabulous and vibrant city which has easy access to stunning landscapes and coasts.
+Anyone choosing us for their medical training will be offered excellent and varied opportunities throughout their career, combined with access to a fabulous and vibrant city, surrounded by stunning countryside and coast.

-We are a teaching hospital and are closely associated with Newcastle University Medical School – acknowledged nationally for its research and development profile and capability which continues to challenge and inform patient treatment and care.
+As a teaching hospital we work closely with Newcastle University Medical School – acknowledged nationally for its research and development capability which continues to challenge and inform patient treatment and care.

 As a leading centre for research and clinical trials the Trust provides some of the best drug and surgical treatments for patients locally and regionally.